-India’s Independence in Kashmir
+India’s Independence Day in Kashmir

 You are Here: Tweet, Like, Share, Comment, Subscribe…be the Voice of Free Press!

-By Samreen Tak, Editor-In-Chief Adam Rizvi, The India Observer, TIO, NJ: The 77th Indian Independence Day was celebrated with great fervor across all the states except Kashmir valley which has witnessed political turmoil from past 60 years or so.
+By Samreen Tak, Edited By Adam Rizvi, The India Observer, TIO, NJ: The 77th Indian Independence Day was celebrated with great fervor across all the states except Kashmir valley which has witnessed political turmoil from past 60 years or so.
 After abrogation of Article 370 in Jammu Kashmir, things have been constantly changing which is undeniable part of living for people of the valley.
 Change is happening since then whether good or bad but change is taking place, good or bad that is still debatable.
 Prior to abrogation, every year Indian Independence Day was seen as Black Day in Kashmir.
 Internet bans, no traffic on roads used to be the celebration scenes in this part of land.

 Also Read, Tweet & Share: The Kashmir Files – Bloodied and Gory, Sold out to RSS/BJP Agenda